dovecot/documentation/source/configuration_manual/sieve/usage.rst

 execution are written to two locations by the LDA Sieve plugin:

--  A log file is written in the same directory as the user's main private script (as specified by the :ref:`plugin-sieve-setting-sieve` setting).
+-  A log file is written in the same directory as the user's main private script (as specified by the :pigeonhole:ref:`sieve` setting).
 This log file bears the name of that script file appended with ".log", e.g.
    ``.dovecot.sieve.log``.
 If there are errors or warnings in the script, the messages are appended to that log file until it eventually grows too large (>10 kB currently).
 When that happens, the